 Two service instances may form a single distributed system across a WAN.
-The interaction of the two service instances may follow one of the patterns described within the section on Design Patterns.
+The interaction of the two service instances may follow one of the patterns described in the section on Design Patterns.

 Call the two service instances A and B.

-The GemFire cluster within each service instance uses an identifier
+The VMware Tanzu GemFire cluster within each service instance uses an identifier

 This example assigns